Skip to main content

 CLI

-volume modify -volume volume_name -vserver vserver_name -snapshot-policy policy_name
+volume modify -volume <volume_name> -vserver <vserver_name> -snapshot-policy <policy_name>

-Apply retention period during manual Snapshot copy creation
+Apply retention period during manual snapshot creation

 System Manager